JS-Taiyou/commitListener/README.md

 # Commit listener

-This is a simple commit listener that listens to commits clients requests to check and update a given svn branch
+This is a simple Elysia.js proyect that listens to requests from clients to check and update a given svn branch

 This depends on the bun runtime being installed, if you don't have it installed, you can install it by running: